danielyule/hearthbreaker/docs/contributing.rst

     python -m unittest discover -s tests -p *_tests.py

+Contributions should follow the standard `GitHub workflow <https://guides.github.com/introduction/flow/index.html>`_:

+ 1. Fork the repository
+ 2. Clone from the forked repository
+ 3. Create a feature branch
+ 4. Make some changes
+ 5. As soon as you have completed anything (a card, a bug fix, a new feature, etc), submit a pull request
+ 6. Ensure the code is passing Travis CI's tests
+ 7. Make any changes requested in review
+ 8. Back to step 3

 Adding new cards
 ````````````````
 Every card added to the game is implemented as a subclass of :class:`Card <hsgame.game_objects.Card>` (for spells) or its